Country

 Circumstances:

-The airplane departed RAF Waddington on an operation over Hamburg.
-Approaching the target at an altitude of 8,000 feet, it collided with a barrage balloon cable and crashed.
-A crew was killed and three others became PoW.
+The airplane departed RAF Coningsby at 1830LT on an operation to Hamburg.
+Approaching the target area, it was shot down by a Me.110 and crashed in the district of Wilhelmsburg, south of Hamburg.
+A crew was killed and three others became Pow.

 Crew: